 School Productions

-Students have the opportunity to engage in a wide range of theatre, drama and dance events including but not exclusive to: Sheilah Winn Shakespeare Festival, Laugh Nelson, Showquest, Theatresports Competition and Vast Dance.
+Students have the opportunity to engage in a range of theatre and drama events including but not exclusive to: Sheilah Winn Shakespeare Festival and the Regional TheatreSports Competition.
 Senior Drama classes also produce full class productions every year.